 While renewable energy and nuclear power often grab the headlines regarding the current electricity markets transformations, leaders across the industry recognize that electricity storage is the real game changer driving revolutionary change.
-While an increasingly decarbonized energy mix is oft the focus, smart money is on battery technologies being the key aspect to disrupt grids across the world.
+While an increasingly decarbonized energy mix is often the focus, smart money is on battery technologies being the key to unlocking market value in grids across the world.

 As a basic concept, energy storage has been utilized for centuries, most often in the form of controlled hydropower with dams controlling the flow of water used to generate power.
 Even today, pumped hydropower (where excess power is used to bring water to higher elevations only to be released downstream to generate hydropower when demand rises) is the storage technology with the highest capacity.
 While such solutions were elegant and ingenious in early energy systems, the modern electric grid necessitates more efficient, timely, and affordable storage to moderate power markets.